6 Things to Do While You Wait on God

 Lord, I am still waiting.

-I do not know how much longer.
-I do not know why.
-And some days I am not sure I can keep going.
+I don't know how much longer.
+I don't know why.
+Some days I'm not sure I can keep going.

 But I choose to trust You.
 I choose to be faithful with what I have.
 I choose to serve while I wait.
 I choose to prepare for what is coming.